tmanley1985/blog/content/collections/posts/get-to-the-point-free.md

 `const greet = () => "Hello" + name`

 In that example, you would surely be asking yourself where the variable `name` came from.
-It wasn't a parameter of `greet` so it must be some global state or possibly even an undefined variable destined to crash your program.
+As `name` isn't a parameter of `greet` it must be some global state or possibly even an undefined variable destined to crash your program.
+The good news is that this sort of <a target="_blank" href="https://medium.com/@jamesjefferyuk/javascript-what-are-pure-functions-4d4d5392d49c">impure</a> code isn't an example of tacit programming.

-In reality the way we acheive **point free** code is that we define functions *in terms of* other functions.
+In reality the way we achieve point free code is that we define functions *in terms of* other functions.
 At some point down the rabbit hole there will be a function defining it's arguments.
 Let's look at some code.

 <div class="tiny">![point free style](/images/pointfree.png)
 <br/>